dualhealing/hu-ai-protocol/README.md

 ## 🧑‍💻 How to contribute

-We welcome contributions that respect the **immutable core principles**.
+We welcome contributions that respect the immutable core principles.

-- Open an [issue](https://github.com/dualhealing/hu-ai-protocol/issues) for feedback or suggestions
+- Open an issue for feedback or suggestions
 - Submit a pull request (documentation, examples, translations)
 - Share the protocol with developers, companies, or educators

 ---